PeterBengtson/Ooloi-docs/ADRs/0030-MusicXML.md

 - Transaction boundaries: Atomic import operations
 - Error reporting: Structured error codes with VPD loci

-**No new backend capabilities required.** The API that exists for manual editing is sufficient for automated import/export.
+**No new backend capabilities required.** The VPD API is designed for sustained high-rate operations - streaming thousands of API calls during import is exactly the use case it's built for.
+Automated import/export leverages the same high-performance API that powers all piece construction and traversal.

 ## MusicXML-IR Contract & Invariants